lagrangedao/community/Mars-Testnet/Lagrange-Mars-Testnet-Campaign.md

 ) with the required details, including

   - Link to your image on MCS
-  - Link to your tweet you shared
+  - Link to the tweet you shared

 **How to be eligible:**

-- Eligible Image Creator shall create at least 3 images from any Spcae in Lagrange, upload them to MCS.
+- Eligible Image Creator shall create at least 3 images from any Spcae in Lagrange, and upload them to MCS.
 - [The form](https://docs.google.com/forms/d/e/1FAIpQLSf0JRi18xsp_YCoQKPuE0azYLDDNwAXBMNIeqwXFMgqVljU1Q/viewform?usp=sf_link
 ) must be submitted upon task completion